aws-samples/aws-codeguru-profiler-python-demo-application/sample-demo-lambda-app/README.md

 First step is to create the resources needed to run the application.

 * Go to the S3 console, create an S3 bucket and take a note of the name.
-    * Example of the name: profiler-python-recommendations-demo
+    * Example of the name: profiler-python-recommendations-demo-your-name-here

 * Create a IAM role with these permissions to be used by the Lambda application
     * Choose Lambda to allow our lambda functions to call AWS services on your behalf.